 You'll join a broad-minded, globally influenced, actively engaged student body and benefit from a campus community dedicated to creating a fun and supportive environment beyond the studio.

-Whether you're looking to connect with students from a similar cultural background or those with shared athletic, entrepreneurial or service-related interests, you'll find your community at RISD.
-The Center for Student Involvement (CSI) supports more than 40 clubs and organizations from RISD Balls (our famously named basketball team) to E'Ship.
-Beyond this, CSI organizes leadership and service learning programs.
+Whether you're looking to connect with students from shared identities and cultural backgrounds, or who have interests in athletics, entrepreneurship, global impact, or service, you'll find your community at RISD.
+The Center for Student Involvement (CSI) supports more than 50 diverse student organizations and offers opportunities for students to create their own.
+CSI also organizes campus-wide events, leadership development opportunities, and service learning programs.
 Sign into Involved once you receive your RISD credentials to see a current listing of student organizations and campus-sponsored events.